New York State is accepting applications on a continuing basis for Plant Utilities Assistants. The starting salary is $36,051.

 Applicants can qualify in one of the following ways: by holding an associate’s degree in HVAC; by having one year of full-time, hands-on experience in the maintenance and operation of commercial, industrial, institutional facility, computer applications of digital-energy platforms and building analytics and/or performing diagnosis, repair of HVAC systems or boilers or auxiliary equipment; a year of full-time, hands-on experience in a residential-setting performing diagnosis, operation, maintenance repair of HVAC systems or boilers or auxiliary equipment; or completion of an HVAC certificate or diploma from a BOCES program (440 hours), or completion of an approved certificate in HVAC, electrical, refrigeration, boiler operations and maintenance, or plumbing, from an accredited technical school or technology college.

-They can also qualify as a graduate of a heating, HVAC, ventilation, air-conditioning and refrigeration apprenticeship program from the U.S. Air Force; or by having been an enlisted machinery technician with the U.S. Coast Guard or possessing a marine-engineer certificate issued by the U.S. Coast Guard; having been an enlisted power-generation-equipment repairer with the U.S. Army; by having been an enlisted gas-turbine systems technician, submarine nuclear-propulsion plant operator reactor control, utilities man, machinist mate or engineman with the U.S. Navy; or have a Merchant Mariner’s Document and qualified as a member of the engine department as an oiler, fireman/water tender, refrigerating engineer or engineman with the U.S. Merchant Marine; by completing a New York State Department of Labor registered apprenticeship program for stationary engineers, plant maintenance (plumber/steamfitter), HVAC mechanic or plant maintenance; possessing a high-pressure boiler-operating engineer license or stationary-engineer license; or by holding a bachelor’s degree in facilities engineering, mechanical engineering, electrical engineering or marine engineering.
+They can also qualify as a graduate of a heating, HVAC, ventilation, air-conditioning and refrigeration apprenticeship program from the U.S. Air Force; or by having been an enlisted machinery technician with the U.S. Coast Guard or possessing a Coast Guard-issued marine-engineer certificate; having been an enlisted power-generation-equipment repairer with the U.S. Army; having been an enlisted gas-turbine systems technician, submarine nuclear-propulsion plant operator reactor control, utilities man, machinist mate or engineman with the U.S. Navy; or having a Merchant Mariner’s Document and qualified as a member of the engine department as an oiler, fireman/water tender, refrigerating engineer or engineman with the U.S. Merchant Marine; by completing a New York State Department of Labor registered apprenticeship program for stationary engineers, plant maintenance (plumber/steamfitter), HVAC mechanic or plant maintenance; possessing a high-pressure boiler-operating engineer license or stationary-engineer license; or by holding a bachelor’s degree in facilities engineering, mechanical engineering, electrical engineering or marine engineering.

 No Written Test

-The training, education and experience information provided on the questionnaire will be rated according to the requirements of the title.
-For candidates meeting the minimum qualifications, answers to the questionnaire will be the only basis for your score.
-Passing scores are 70.
-Rank on the eligible list will be determined after adding any wartime veterans' and Civil Service Law Section 85-A credits to final score.
+The training, education and experience information candidates provide on the questionnaire will be rated according to the requirements of the title.
+The passing score is 70.
+Rank on the eligible list will be determined after adding any wartime veterans' and Civil Service Law Section 85-A credits to the final score.